 Frequently Asked Questions About Penetration Testing

-At Siege Cyber we understand that a penetration testing can be intimidating if it’s the first time you have needed the service and most organisations have a lot of questions.
-Below is a number of questions we regularly receive, if you still need answers please send us any questions and we will be happy to answer them for you.
+At Siege Cyber we understand that a penetration test can be intimidating if it’s the first time you have needed the service and most organisations have a lot of questions.
+Below is a number of questions we regularly receive.
+If you still need answers, please send us any questions and we will be happy to answer them for you.

 What is penetration testing?

 A Penetration Test (also known as ethical hacking, or a pen test) is an authorised hacking attempt, targeting your organisation’s IT network infrastructure, applications and employees.
 The purpose of the test is to identify security risks by actively attempting to exploit weaknesses in a controlled manner.
 Undertaking penetration testing allows you to proactively strengthen your organisation’s security practices.

 What’s the difference between a vulnerability assessment and a penetration test?